 The Summer 2017 Organizer-In-Training program is open to anyone 18 or older.
 This year’s program will run from June 26th to September 6th.
 Participants must be available full time (approximate 40 hours per week) during the program in order to receive the stipend upon program completion, unless other arrangements are made.
 Click here to apply – applications are due on or before 11:59pm, June 10th.

 We prioritize emerging leaders from communities of color and low-income, and work to build leadership within those communities, which are so often shut out of opportunity.
 We apply a broad, challenging curriculum based in racial, social and environmental justice, including training on:

 We draw on our region’s rich base of activists and academics to lead workshops on:

 Seasoned community organizers teach the basics of base-building and lead daily organizing shifts in target communities.
 OITs hone their people skills and put theory into action.
 Whether it’s on the bus, at the community center, or in an apartment complex, OITs are out among the people, leading efforts to improve the places where we live, work, learn, pray, and play.
 At the end of the program, OITs launch a culminating action to advance an EJ priority campaign.

-OITs earn a monthly stipend and transit pass for their hard work.
-OITs receive love and support as members of the OPAL family, through the program and beyond.
+OITs earn a stipend and transit passes for their hard work.
+OITs also receive love and support as members of the OPAL family, through the program and beyond.

 OIT creates a positive impact in our community.
 Learn more about past OIT graduates.